Meowcolm024/meowcolm024.github.io/README.md

 # homepage

-> The theme is base on [no style, please!](https://github.com/riggraz/no-style-please), and heavily modified for [Hakyll](https://jaspervdj.be/hakyll/).
+> The theme is based on [no style, please!](https://github.com/riggraz/no-style-please), and heavily modified for [Hakyll](https://jaspervdj.be/hakyll/).

 ## Setup